NikolaiRadke/Noko/README.md

 |
 └── write_EEPROM/
     Tools to write data through serial connection to the Arduino and the EEPROMs.
+    ├──  V10/
+    |    Old version, working with this wiki
+    └──  V20/
+         New upcoming verion für PCB NOKOs
 ```
 ### Let's get started!